samscibelli/samscibelli.github.io/_pages/teaching.md

 --------------------------------------------
 # AAA.org Course: Introduction to Astrochemistry

-Taught in the spring of 2024, this undergraduate level [course](https://aaa.org/event/introduction-to-astrochemistry-2024/2024-05-28/) focused on introducing the basics of molecular spectroscopy and the observational aspects of astrochemistry.
+Designed and taught in the spring of 2024, this undergraduate-level [course](https://aaa.org/event/introduction-to-astrochemistry-2024/2024-05-28/) focused on introducing the basics of molecular spectroscopy and the observational aspects of astrochemistry.

 ***Lecture Slides***